braised-babbage/sml-triangulate/README.md

 ![triangulated test polygon](https://cdn.rawgit.com/kilimanjaro/sml-triangulate/9aec0bd/testPolyTriangulated.svg)

 ## Remark
 The algorithm works by successively clipping ears from the polygon, where an ear is a triangle formed by three adjacent vertices that could be included in a valid triangulation.
-There are faster algorithms, but this method is particularly simple.
+There are faster algorithms, or ones with "desireable properties" (e.g. no excessively thin triangles), but this method is particularly simple.
 The implementation is very much stateful -- lots of references thrown around, etc.